Debate: Competitive debating

 In competitive debates, teams compete against each other and are judged the winner by a list of criteria that is usually based around the concepts of "content, style, and strategy".
-There are numerous styles of competitive debating, organizations, and rules.
+There are numerous styles of competitive debating, organizations, and rules, and competitive debates are held across the world at all levels.

-Competitive debating is carried out at the local, national, and international levels.

-In schools and colleges, competitive debating often takes the form of a contest with explicit rules.
-It may be presided over by one or more judges or adjudicators.
-One side is in favor of the proposed status quo (also known as the "Affirmative", "Proposition", or "Pro" side) and one is opposed to the proposed status quo (also known as the "Negative", "Opposition", or "Con" side) of the resolution.
-The Pro side will attempt to support the resolution; the Con side must sufficiently refute these arguments.
-Both sides are required to embrace and defend their own positions, and will often debate both sides during a competition.

-Forms of competitive debating
+Competitive debating is often most commonly found in secondary schools and institutions of higher education, especially in the United States, where competitive debating is often known as forensics or speech and debate.
+Many countries often also hold tournaments in competitive debates between different schools.

 Australasia debating

 The Australasian style of debate consists of two teams of three people, debating a topic.
 The topic is presented in the form of an affirmative statement beginning with "That" or "This House", for example, "That cats are better than dogs", or "This House should raise taxes".
 Most topics are usually specific to local Australian regions to facilitate participant and audience interest.

 Each of the six speakers (three affirmative and three negative) speak in succession to each other, beginning with the Affirmative Team.
 The speaking order is as follows: First Affirmative, First Negative, Second Affirmative, Second Negative, Third Affirmative, and finally Third Negative.
 The debate is finished with a closing argument by the last speaker from each team.
-"Points of Information" (an interrupting question or statement), more commonly known as "POIs," are used in Australian and New Zealand Secondary School level debating.
+"Points of Information" (an interrupting question), more commonly known as "POIs", are used in Australian and New Zealand Secondary School level debating.

-The context in which the Australasia style of debate is used varies, but in Australia and New Zealand is mostly used at the Primary and Secondary school level.
+The context in which the Australasian style of debate is used varies, but in Australia and New Zealand, it is primarily used at the primary and secondary school levels.